Belgian National Day: Programme

 Belgian National Day is celebrated across Belgium and in Belgian emigrant communities abroad on 21 July.
 It is a public holiday, being one of ten observed nationally each year.
 Historically, National Day is marked by a televised speech by the King.

 The main festivities occur in Brussels.
 They traditionally begin with a Te Deum at the Cathedral of St. Michael and St. Gudula, attended by the King and other dignitaries.
-In the afternoon, the Belgian Armed Forces and police are reviewed by the King and parade around the Rue de la Loi and the perimeter of the Brussels Park in front of the Royal Palace.
+In the afternoon, the Belgian Armed Forces and police are reviewed by the King and parade around the Rue de la Loi/Wetstraat and the perimeter of the Brussels Park in front of the Royal Palace.
 Foreign contingents from Belgium's European Union and NATO allies have also participated.
-Refreshments and displays by Belgium's public and emergency services, armed forces, charities, and civic associations are set up for the public in the Park and nearby Place Royale, Rue de la Régence and Place Poelart.
+Refreshments and displays by Belgium's public and emergency services, armed forces, charities, and civic associations are set up for the public in the park and the nearby Place Royale/Koningsplein, Rue de la Régence/Regentschapstraat and Place Poelaert/Poelaertplein.
 There is also a flypast by the Belgian Air Force.
 In the evening, there is a fireworks display.
-Since 2003, there has also been a concert known as the "National Ball" (bal nationale).
+Since 2003, there has also been a concert known as the "National Ball" (bal national).
 In 2019, the festivities in Brussels were attended by an estimated 100,000 people.

 Elsewhere in Belgium, celebrations often involve church services, flea markets, and public concerts.
 Belgian flags are commonly displayed in shops and private houses.
 Belgium's climate means that rain is common on National Day and is popularly referred to in French as the "National Downpour" (drache nationale).

 Notable events

-On National Day 2013, King Philippe formally ascended to the throne following the abdication of his father Albert II.
+On National Day 2013, King Philippe formally ascended to the throne following the abdication of his father King Albert II.